image-charts/documentation/docs/reference/markers.md

 ---
-meta_description: "Image-charts API propose to customize your graphics as for example with markers.
-This documentation shows you how to use the API url parameters to generate a chart."
+meta_description: "Learn how to customize your chart markers, from color, size to all or individual data points."
 ---
 # Markers